Shopping & Sourcing Guide · Updated June 2026

 Target inventory: Mid-century kitchenware, brass candlesticks, vintage books, collectible pottery, estate glassware.

-1. 1 Prioritize Hardlines Bins Focus exclusively on hardgoods, wares, and media bins immediately after a new bin rotation is announced.
-Antique pieces almost never appear in clothing bins.
-Watch for the bin crew, they signal what's coming next.
+1. 1 Prioritize hardlines bins.
+Focus on hardgoods, wares, and media bins right after a new rotation is announced, since antiques almost never turn up in clothing bins.
+Watch the bin crew; they signal what's coming next.

-2. 2 Sweep-and-Sort Method Don't research while standing at a crowded bin.
-Sweep potential collectibles into your cart quickly, then move to a quiet corner of the warehouse to inspect maker marks, hallmarks, and condition at your own pace.
+2. 2 Sweep-and-sort.
+Don't research standing at a crowded bin.
+Sweep likely collectibles into your cart fast, then move to a quiet corner to inspect maker marks and condition at your own pace.

-3. 3 Inspect Maker Marks and Materials Check ceramic and glass bases for stamped hallmarks.
-Evaluate metalware weight to identify solid brass or copper versus plated pieces.
-Check book copyright pages for first-edition indicators.
-Learn the marks of high-value pottery manufacturers.
+3. 3 Inspect maker marks and materials.
+Check ceramic and glass bases for stamped hallmarks, evaluate metalware weight to tell solid brass or copper from plated pieces, and check book copyright pages for first-edition indicators.

-4. 4 Calculate Weight-Based Margins Before Checkout Pottery and glassware are heavy.
-Weigh items on a pocket scale or estimate the per-pound cost before reaching the checkout counter.
-A five-pound ceramic vase at $1.99/lb costs $9.95, it needs to sell for at least $35 to justify the risk.
+4. 4 Calculate weight-based margins before checkout.
+Pottery and glassware are heavy, so weigh on a pocket scale or estimate the per-pound cost first.
+A five-pound ceramic vase at $1.99/lb runs $9.95; it needs to resell for at least $35 to justify the risk.

 Sourcing Apparel and Vintage Textiles for Poshmark & Mercari